 Above are the weather conditions for Kinsale.
-This year, July will have higher average temperatures.
+This year, July will have the highest average temperatures.
 However, temperatures can go lower than 3° in Kinsale in January.
-The rainiest month is July while the driest month is March.
+The rainiest month is July, while the driest month is March.

 Discover Kinsale from an Irish holiday home